 - Minty fragrance

-- It does not stay for long; transfers easily.
+- It does not stay for long; it transfers easily.

 Revlon Matte Balm Review - Fierce